Top 5 Cosmetic Surgeries

-Cosmetic surgery is growing in popularity, and there seems to be no procedure that isn’t of interest to both men and women.
+Cosmetic surgery is growing in popularity, and there seems to be no procedure that isn’t of interest to both men and women of these Top 5 Cosmetic Surgeries.
 No one is perfect, and if you’re not happy with what you see in the mirror – you’re not alone.
-Injectables, such as Botox, and other minimally invasive procedures are topping the lists but the bigger procedures are more widespread than ever.
+Injectables, such as Anti-wrinkle injections, and other minimally invasive procedures are topping the lists but the bigger procedures are more widespread than ever.

 Many people these days seem to have a love affair with trying to find the ‘perfect look’ and build the face and body, and they’re using the help of a doctor’s knife to get there.
 Here are our top five leaders in cosmetic surgery and their plastic appeals.

 Every day in both Australia and America, thousands of women are involved in breast surgery procedures.
 Some do it to enhance or shape the area for medical, practical or personal reasons whilst others are doing it as a life and death situation, such is the case with breast cancer patients.